cpaciencia/tenant-training/README.md

 - Admin: `admin1` with password `adminAuth123456!`

 ## APIs to Deliver
-- Add a movie with its cover.
 - Modify a movie.
 - Add authors.
 - Delete a movie.
-- Delete authors.
-- List movies with pagination.
-- List movies with a filter by genre.
+- List movies with pagination and filter by autor name
-- Search movies by the author's name.
-- Search for a movie ordered by a specific field.

 ## Roles and Permissions
 The system will have two main roles: **User** and **Admin**.